nodebeats/nodebeats/README.md

     * npm install

-* To run the admin clint (angular 2) app in development environment, Go to admin directory and run app
+* To run the admin (angular 2) app in development environment, Go to admin directory and run app
     * cd admin
     * npm start